Metal Nexus Interview: Source

 Odyssey: Please give us a history of the band.

 Ben Gleason: It really all started when I saw Tool at Bonnaroo in 2007.
 I’d never heard them, aside from Schism, and I was completely mind blown.
 I was into lighter music and in a 7-piece Prog band at the time called Bokonon.
 Once I started listening to Tool my writing style started changing dramatically.
 The only problem was I played piano and I really needed to be playing guitar for the sound I wanted.
 After years of convincing myself I couldn’t play guitar I had an experience that completely broke down that belief in me.
-I went to Ayahuasca ceremony where the Shaman asked us to bring our instruments and play music during the ceremony.
+I had been reading about Ayahuasca and, looking for spiritual enlightenment and healing, I decided to go to an ayahuasca ceremony where the Shaman asked us to bring our instruments and play music during the ceremony.
 I brought an electric piano and it was such a hassle, it needed power and a speaker and it sounded awful.
 After coming back from a really intense Ayahuasca journey the Shaman came over and handed me his guitar.
 “You play.” he said in his Colombian accent.
 “I don’t play guitar.”
 I told him.
 “Yes you do.” he replied.
 I heard the guitar start speaking to me as well “You know how to play me.” it said.
-I had taken guitar lessons when I was young and leaned my basic campfire chords but I pretty much forgot everything I had learned.
+I had taken guitar lessons, similar to the Austin Guitar Lessons, when I was young and leaned my basic campfire chords but I pretty much forgot everything I had learned.
 My hand grabbed a chord and that my mind totally for got how to play but my body still remembered.
 It was in that moment I realized that the only thing preventing me from becoming an amazing guitar player was myself.
-I played for 3 hours a day for the next 6 months.
+I also played violin when I was younger, which is kinda similar to the guitar.
+My parents found a company where I could rent violins so I used to play both the violin, and guitar all the time.
+It’s a shame I stopped playing really.
+Anyway, when I joined the band I played guitar for 3 hours a day for the next 6 months.
 My fingers had blood blisters and hurt like crazy but I didn’t care.
 Nothing was going to stop me from learning how to express myself through this instrument.
 During this time I was already working on music with Dan Crisafulli.
 I met Dan a few months before my Ayahuasca experience when he asked me for a job at my flotation tank center in Boulder, Colorado.
 He called 3 different times asking me for a job so I gave him an interview and after I hired him we got to talking about music.
 I told him I really wanted to start a band and my biggest influences were Opeth, Tool and Mastodon.
 “I’ll play bass!”
 He said excitedly and we began to work on stuff.
 At first I was playing piano but after my Ayahuasca experience I eventually switched over to guitar.
 After I’d been playing guitar for a few months I ended up meeting Georges Octobous at my Jiu Jitsu gym.
 He’d been training there for years but we’d never met.
 My room mate Brad came to train with me one day and wore an Opeth shirt to class.
 Georges saw his shirt and said “I opened for them!”
 Brad told me that Georges played drums and opened for Opeth and I was stoked!
 We’d been looking for a drummer for 6 months and couldn’t find anyone that could play comfortably in the time signatures we used.
 Georges came to play with us and we started right away on “Forgiveness“, the first track on our new album “Return To Nothing“.
 Georges wrote the drum part for the intro in about 5 minutes.
 Dan and I looked at each other and we knew that this guy was our drummer.
 We practiced for 6 months and got really tight.
 Then one night I had a really vivid dream about playing our first gig at The Lion’s Lair in Denver.
 I’d never been there and had no idea that it was a rock and metal venue.
 I just knew it was a bar on Colfax Avenue in Denver but nothing else.
 After my dream I looked it up and discovered it was the PERFECT place for our first show.
 They booked us to open for The Mansion, an international touring band.
 We played a great show and The Mansion was super impressed!
 They booked us to open for them at Sunshine Studios in Colorado Springs a few months later and that is where we met Scott Wilson, the bass player of Tantric.
 Scott was really impressed with our music and told me he would love to produce our album that we were recording later that year.
 Scott made our record sound AMAZING!
 He was so fun to work with and really helped us find perfection inside ourselves instead of imposing his ideas over our music.
 He has a real talent for bringing out the best in a band.
 Scott got us connected with Trapt and we are on our first tour now opening for them for 32 shows across the country.
 Scott also got us connected with Pavement Entertainment, which we just signed a 3 year deal with!
 After putting this whole story in words it almost seems unbelievable.
 I started playing guitar in November of 2013.
 Our first practice as the three of was in March of 2014 and here we are 2 years later on tour with Trapt and signed to Pavement Entertainment.
 I think it’s a real testament to how hard work and our belief in yourself can open up amazing opportunities!